bengcheo/skin_cancer_detection/README.md

 ### Business Problem
 -  To build a CNN based model which can accurately detect melanoma.
 Melanoma is a type of cancer that can be deadly if not detected early.
 It accounts for 75% of skin cancer deaths.
 A solution which can evaluate images and alert the dermatologists about the presence of melanoma has the potential to reduce a lot of manual effort needed in diagnosis.
 ### Project Objective
 - The project objective is to use a CNN model to accurately detect melanoma.
+Data augmentation and class rebalancing will further be used to improve the model.
+The project will consist of three models.

 ## Conclusions
 The observations that I have made are: